 “Perhaps here resides,” said neurophysiologist Arnold Scheibel, “our source of knowing, and of knowing that we know.”

-Neurosurgeon Joseph Bogen, another ERTAS researcher, identifies certain reticular networks which seem to underlie “the central core of consciousness.”
+Neurosurgeon Joseph Bogen identifies certain reticular networks which he and others believe may underlie “the central core of consciousness.”
 Here is

 “a crucial core C variously called subjectivity, awareness, consciousness-as-such, or consciousness per se.
 A sharp distinction is made between the property C and the contents of consciousness.”